Match Transfers to Sales

 We also provide integration with different accounting softwares.
 Learn more about our accounting partners and how to integrate your Square account.

-Create Deposit Tags
+Create Transfer Tags

-- From Locations, click a specific location.
+- Visit Locations in your online Square Dashboard, and click a specific location.

 - Click Save.

-Can’t Find Deposits?
+Can’t Find Transfers?

-Review your deposit schedule
+Review your transfer schedule

 Check your payments

-- Make sure all payments were processed as card payments and not recorded as cash, cheque or other tender.
+- Make sure that all payments were processed as card payments and not recorded as cash, cheque or other tender.
 Money isn’t actually processed through Square with the cash, cheque and other tender options.